reactwg/react-native-releases/docs/guide-release-process.md

 You can find the whole changelog history in the [changelog.md file](https://github.com/facebook/react-native/blob/main/CHANGELOG.md).
 ```

+> [!Important]
-- Select "Set as a pre-release" only if you releasing a release candidate
+> Select "Set as a pre-release" if you releasing a release candidate
-- Select "Set as the latest release" only if you releasing a patch for the [latest version](./glossary.md#latest-version)
+> Select "Set as the latest release" if you releasing a patch for the [latest version](./glossary.md#latest-version)

 <img alt="Github Release" src="../assets/github_release.png" width="400" />